 For almost a century, the town of Rumford has hosted many winter sports including downhill and cross-country skiing, snowboarding and—way back when—ski jumping.
 Today, Rumford’s Black Mountain of Maine resort has three lifts to take skiers and snowboarders to 1,380 feet of vertical drop and to over 50 trails and glades.
 The resort also offers top-to-bottom night skiing.
 Nordic skiers can glide across 17 km of trails.
 Folks wanting to hurl themselves downhill in a different way can try The Edge Tubing Park.

-Shawnee Peak in Bridgton rises from the lakes northwest of Greater Portland.
+Pleasant Mountain in Bridgton rises from the lakes northwest of Greater Portland.
 Open since 1937, the mountain has six lifts, taking skiers and riders to 1,300 vertical feet, 40 trails, seven glades and three terrain parks.
-Shawnee is known for its great views and easy access to southern Maine cities.
-It’s also popular for its night skiing—Shawnee boasts having the most in New England—and for its citizen-racing programs including its ‘Racing With the Moon’ evening league.
+Pleasant Mountain is known for its great views and easy access to southern Maine cities.
+It’s also popular for its night skiing—Pleasant Mountain boasts having the most in New England—and for its citizen-racing programs including its ‘Racing With the Moon’ evening league.